FACINGS/eospyo/README.md

 - Statically typed
 This library enforces and verifies types and values.
 - Serialization
-**eospyo** serializes the transaction before sending to the blockchain.
+**eospyo** serializes the transaction before sending to the blockchain, However, due to a bug concerning the serialization of multi-utf8 byte characters, any input containing multi-utf8 byte characters will raise an error.
-However it doesn't serialize the data field.
 - Paralellization
 Although python has the [GIL](https://realpython.com/python-gil/) we try to make as easier as possible to paralellize the jobs.
 All data is as immutable and all functions are as pure as we can make them.